Most update source of CCP test prep is killexams.com

 Course Outline:

 The CCP program is designed to provide individuals with a comprehensive understanding of child psychology.
-While the specific course outline may vary depending on the program or organization offering the certification, the following syllabus are typically covered:
+While the specific course outline may vary depending on the program or organization offering the certification, the following Topics are typically covered:

 1. Introduction to Child Psychology: